Siphon880gh/devbrain/Developer Tools/Readme Authoring/Gif screen recording/Gif screen recording.md

 4. **FFmpeg's Efficient Compression**: Keeps quality high while optimizing file size.

 Let me know how it looks or if you'd like further refinements!

+---

+### 💡 Tips on file size

+- Consider optimizing the GIF with tools like:
+    - ezgif.com
+    - `gifsicle` CLI tool
+- Or optimize the source video with tools like `handbrake` before converting into GIF.